swhlqu/Ultra-early-performance-prediction/README.md

 ### Training, Validation, and Test set generation
 It can be found in the main text of "Ultra-early prediction of lithium-ion battery performance using mechanism and data-driven fusion model"

+### License Information

+This work is a free, open-source software package (distributed under the MIT license).

 ## Contact

 If you have any questions, you can reach the author at the following e-mail: cydu@hit.edu.cn